Last Updated on April 26, 2023

 American Pit Bull Terrier ears: cropped or uncropped?

-The American Pit Bull Terrier with uncropped ears is becoming more commonplace as backlash against dog ear clipping gains traction.
+The American Pit Bull Terrier with uncropped ears is becoming more commonplace as a backlash against dog ear clipping gains traction.
 Naturally, the ears fold over the sides of the head and are velvety to the touch.

 The breed standard calls for an American Pit Bull Terrier with cropped ears, which results when the outer ear flap is surgically removed to give the dog pricked, wolf-like ears.